Rosenorn-Solutions/PantmigSPA/README.md

 - Build command: `next build`
 - Start command: `next start` (or use Vercel’s serverless/edge defaults)
 - Ensure the domain is set to `https://pantmig.dk` so OG images resolve correctly (already set via `metadataBase`).
+ - Set SMTP and contact environment variables in your hosting provider.

 ## Troubleshooting